 Heisman Trophy winners have been collecting college football’s most prestigious individual award since 1935, but there are only a select number of elite schools with multiple recipients of the iconic hardware.

-Only 11 powerhouse programs in NCAA football have three or more Heisman Trophy winners, and the most dominant team in the country nowadays, the Alabama Crimson Tide, have had their winning threesome nearly in the same decade.
+Only 11 powerhouse programs in NCAA football have three or more Heisman Trophy winners, and the most dominant team in the country nowadays, the Alabama Crimson Tide, added to their incredible history with a fourth Heisman Trophy winner thanks to quarterback Bryce Young.

 But who has the all-time bragging rights as of now?
 Believe it or not, several other schools trump Alabama’s total.
-Read on to find out who among the elite schools has the very most Heisman Trophy winners, with all stats courtesy of Sports-Reference.com.
+Read on to find out which program has the most Heisman Trophy winners, with all stats courtesy of Sports-Reference.com.

 Auburn Tigers – 3 Heisman Trophy winners